jwlodek/pyautogit/docs/DocstringGenerated/InternalEditorScreen.md

  Attribute  | Type  | Doc
 -----|----------|-----
- opened_path  |  str | The current opened path for the editor
+ opened_path  |  str | The current opened path for the editor is_new_file_open  |  bool | Flag that says if a new file is open

 #### Methods

  Method  | Doc
 -----|-----
  initialize_screen_elements | Override of base class.
-Initializes editor widgets and widget set set_initial_values | Function that sets status bar text clear_elements | Function for clearing widgets in editor screen open_new_directory_external | Opens a new directory given an external target open_new_directory | Function that opens a new directory add_new_file | Function for creating a new file open_file_dir | Function that opens a file/directory from menu save_opened_file | Function that saves the opened file delete_selected_file_dir | Function that deletes the selected file
+Initializes editor widgets and widget set refresh_status | Function that refreshes the view of the file menu on new dir or file creation set_initial_values | Function that sets status bar text clear_elements | Function for clearing widgets in editor screen open_new_directory_external | Opens a new directory given an external target open_new_directory | Function that opens a new directory add_new_file | Function for creating a new file add_new_directory | Function for creating a new directory open_file_dir | Function that opens a file/directory from menu save_opened_file | Function that saves the opened file delete_selected_file_dir | Function that deletes the selected file